AvinashMadala/csaudio/README.md

 - Open the project and navigate to index.html
 - In visual code extentions, add live server extention
 - Click on the  index.html and select launch with live server
-- A webpage opens with the project loaded
+- A webpage opens with the project loaded.

 # csaudio